isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah In Early Maps, Paintings and Postcards.md

 ---

-The development of Bras Basah during its early days is recorded in the Maps Collection of the National Archives of Singapore.
-Scroll through some of them below.
-You can also click on the maps to overlay them with today's map using the [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/){:target="_blank"} platform.
+The development of Bras Basah during its early days is recorded in the Maps Collection at the National Archives of Singapore.
+Witness its progress by scrolling through some of the maps below.
+You can also compare the changes by clicking on past maps and overlap them with the present one using our [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/){:target="_blank"} platform.

 |   |
 |:--------:|